 Friendliness of the Staff

 We were greeted by a very friendly lady staff.
-While dining, we noticed a constant change about the information of our departure gate.
-Google and airport website were suggesting a different gate from that appeared on the information screen inside the lounge.
-One of us approached the lady receptionist, who was so willing to help in clarifying which one is the right gate.
+While dining, we noticed a constant change in the information about our departure gate.
+Google and the airport website were suggesting a different gate from what appeared on the information screen inside the lounge.
+One of us approached the lady receptionist, who was so willing to help in clarifying which one was the right gate.
 Her friendly and funny personality is a rare gem you won't find in other lounges.

-The lounge had WiFi, flight monitors, magazines both in Danish and English language.
+The lounge had Wi-Fi, flight monitors, and magazines both in Danish and English language.
 There were no shower services and only a few charging sockets were available.
 There was no good view from the lounge.

 Food and Drinks

 Aspire Lounge had good drinking options but the food selection was limited.
-There were only breads, cheese, hams, meatballs, mushroom soup and some fruits.
+There were only pieces of bread, cheese, hams, meatballs, mushroom soup and some fruits.

 The available drinks included soft drinks, juices, wines and strong alcoholic drinks.

-We can recommend you to visit Aspire Lounge in Copenhagen Airport.
-If you are not a business class passenger, having a Priority Pass is one of the easiest way to get it.
+We can recommend you visit Aspire Lounge at Copenhagen Airport.
+If you are not a business class passenger, having a Priority Pass is one of the easiest ways to get it.
 Fortunately, the lounge accepts also many other membership options.